Dave Brat: Committee assignments

-In a paper titled Is Growth Exogenous?
-Taking Bernanke Seriously, Brat criticized Federal Reserve chairman Ben Bernanke, asserting that Bernanke's work on economic growth overlooks religious institutions—in particular Protestant—in a country's economic growth, and that while savings rates, population growth, and human capital accumulation help drive economic growth, the larger factor is "the Protestant religious establishment", which Bernanke ignores.

-Brat has blamed the rise of Adolf Hitler in Germany on the lack of "unified resistance", adding, "I have the sinking feeling that it could all happen again, quite easily."
-Brat believes that countries with Protestant pasts have economic advantages over countries that do not, and that Protestantism "provides an efficient set of property rights and encourages a modern set of economic incentives" that often lead to "positive economic performance".
-He believes in Christ as a transformer of culture, and that capitalism is the key to world transformation, which can be achieved when capitalism and Christianity merge; if people follow the gospel, and as a consequence behave more morally, he argues, then the markets will improve.

-Zack Beauchamp from Vox Media has said that Brat believes that "most economists are motivated by philosophy rather than science: they're secretly utilitarians who believe that the goal of public policy is to produce the greatest good for the greatest number."
-Although Brat has said he does not identify as a Randian, he has acknowledged having been influenced by Ayn Rand's novel Atlas Shrugged and expressed appreciation of her case for human freedom and capitalism.
+Political positions

 Economy

 Brat promised to vote against raising the debt ceiling for the first five years while he was in Congress, and attacked Cantor during the primary campaign for voting to end the federal government shutdown of 2013.
 Brat advocated an end to tax credits, deductions and loopholes, and called for a flatter and more efficient tax code.
-He opposed TARP, the Troubled Asset Relief Program of 2008, and said that, if elected, he would "vote against bills that benefit big business over small business".
 "I'm not against business.
 I'm against big business in bed with big government", he said.

 Brat supported President Trump's trade policies, arguing that Americans benefited from re-negotiating NAFTA and that while tariffs on China would cause short-term harms, they would ultimately lead to "zero tariffs."

 Education

-Brat opposed federally driven education policies such as the Common Core curriculum and No Child Left Behind.
+According to the Washington Post, Brat opposed federally driven education policies such as the Common Core curriculum and No Child Left Behind.
+However, he expressed support for No Child Left Behind in his academic writings.

 Ethics reform

-Brat's decision to enter the Republican primary was driven largely by Cantor's role in weakening congressional ethics reform.
+Brat's decision to enter the 2014 Republican primary was driven largely by Cantor's role in weakening congressional ethics reform.
 "If you want to find out the smoking gun in this campaign, just go Google and type the STOCK Act and CNN and Eric Cantor", Brat said.